Zygomatic Dental Implants in Sydney

 • Fixed replacement option to top jaw dentures

-• Does not require good bone density required by typical denture supported implants
+• Does not require the bone density needed for standard dental implants

-• Does not required bone grafting of the upper jaw
+• Does not require bone grafting of the upper jaw

 • Can be restored quite quickly after surgery, do not have to wait long for implant to integrate